Trentino: History

 Castello del Buonconsiglio (Buonconsiglio Castle) in Trento was the seat of the prince-bishops from the 13th century to 1803.

 Trentino is part of the Euroregion Tyrol-South Tyrol-Trentino, which corresponds to the historic Tyrol region.

 The history of Trentino begins in the mid-Stone Age.
 The valleys of what is now Trentino were already inhabited by man, the main settlements being in the valley of the Adige River, thanks to its milder climate.

 In the early Middle Ages, this area was included within the Kingdom of Italy and the March of Verona.
 In 1027, the Bishopric of Trent was established as a State of the Holy Roman Empire by Emperor Conrad II.
 It was an ecclesiastical territory, roughly corresponding to the present-day Trentino, governed by the Prince-Bishops of Trento.

 The Council of Trent, held in three major sessions from 1545 to 1563, with the first at Trento, was one of the important councils in the history of the Roman Catholic Church.
 It was an articulation of Roman Catholic doctrine in response to the Protestant Reformation, and specified doctrine on salvation, the sacraments, and the Biblical canon.

 After the Napoleonic Wars of the early 19th century, the bishopric was secularized and absorbed into the Austrian County of Tyrol.
 It was governed by the House of Habsburg-Lorraine.
 The region was the location of heavy fighting during World War I, as it was directly on the front lines between Austria-Hungary and Italy.
-Trentino was occupied by Italy in November 1918 and was annexed in 1919 by the Kingdom of Italy in the Treaty of Saint-Germain-en-Laye (1919).
+Italy occupied Trentino in November 1918, and the region was formally ceded to it under the Treaty of Saint-Germain-en-Laye (1919).

-After World War II, the Italian and Austrian Foreign Ministers signed the Gruber-De Gasperi Agreement, creating the autonomous region of Trentino-South Tyrol, consisting of the autonomous provinces of Trentino and South Tyrol.
+After World War II, the Italian and Austrian Foreign Ministers signed the Gruber-De Gasperi Agreement, creating the autonomous region of Trentino-Alto Adige/Südtirol, consisting of the autonomous provinces of Trentino and South Tyrol.
 Since the treaty, Trentino has enjoyed considerable autonomy from the Italian central government in Rome.
 It has its own elected government and legislative assembly.

 In 1996, the Euroregion Tyrol-South Tyrol-Trentino was formed between the Austrian state of Tyrol and the Italian provinces of South Tyrol and Trentino.
 The boundaries of the association correspond to the old County of Tyrol.
 The aim is to promote regional peace, understanding and cooperation in many areas.
 The region's assemblies meet together as one on various occasions and have set up a common liaison office to the European Union in Brussels.